sanjana-halli/resume-analyzer/README.md

 Create and activate a virtual environment:

-# Create the environment
+'''# Create the environment
-python -m venv venv
+python -m venv venv'''

-# Activate the environment
+'''# Activate the environment .\venv\Scripts\activate'''
-.\venv\Scripts\activate

 You should see (venv) at the start of your terminal prompt.

 Install the required packages:

-pip install -r requirements.txt
+'''pip install -r requirements.txt'''

 Run the Flask application:

-flask run
+'''flask run'''

 View the app by opening your web browser and navigating to: http://127.0.0.1:5000